kaytaffer/DH2642-interaktionsprog-recherche/README.md

 ### Our aim

 We aim to make the game more enjoyable through better UX.
+For example, we intend to select more appropriate words for the random given word from the WordApi since these contain e.g. latin phrases and proper nouns.
-For example, we intend to more clearly present which entered synonyms are actually correct or not, and sum the score up for comparison to other players.
+We also intend to more clearly present which entered synonyms are actually correct or not, and sum the score up for comparison to other players.

-The biggest step is to add concurrent multiplayer versus mode
+The biggest step is to add concurrent multiplayer versus mode.

 Other game modes like finding rhymes and antonyms, or speed rounds with only one word allowed, are possible additions.